High Dune Hike: The Essential Trail at Great Sand Dunes National Park

 Source: National Park Service: Nature & Science at Great Sand Dunes

-While crawling back onto the air mattress and joining the snoring chorus was tempting, we had a different plan this morning: hiking up to the very creatively named ‘High Dune’ in the vast dunefield that stretched out below us — a landscape we had been admiring since last night from our campsite.
-Just some bushes and a bit of elevation separated us from the beige waves of sand.
+The tent opened with the familiar zip, and fresh air rushed inside.
+The cool, desert-scented breeze brushed our faces.
+Around us, the entire campground was blanketed in silence; just a light snore from a tent here and there carried by the wind.
+While crawling back onto the air mattress was tempting, we had a different plan this morning: hiking up to the aptly literal ‘High Dune’ in the vast dunefield that stretched out below us: a landscape we had been admiring since last night from our campsite.
+Just some bushes and a bit of elevation separated us from the wind-sculpted beige waves.

-We headed farther toward the piled-up dunes, where, at the base, the fluffy grains were drenched in water — a stream was flowing across the entrance to the dunes.
+We got ready quickly and started making our way down to the dunes.
+Our footsteps were the only sound, periodically changing with the surface beneath our feet.
+Soon, the hollow sound of walking on asphalt gave way to the crunch of gravel.
+The gravel turned into sand, and with that, silence replaced the crackling of small stones.
+We removed our shoes, and the cool sand stroked our feet.
+We headed farther toward the piled-up dunes, where, at the base, the fluffy grains were drenched in water — a stream was flowing across the foot of the dunes.
 A surge of water caused it to rush up in pulses.
-The stream was wide, but the water level wasn’t very high, just barely covering our feet.
+The stream was wide, but the water level just barely covered our feet.
 Soon, the stream bed would dry up again, once the snow in the Sangre de Cristo Mountains flanking the dunes had fully melted.
 On this early June morning, though, the melt was still in full swing, and the giants behind us still wore their white caps.

-After crossing the seasonal stream, only sand — as far as the eye could see — lay ahead.
+After crossing the seasonal stream, only sand as far as the eye could see lay ahead.
 Like a painting, the sand formed a sea of hills, its curves, shapes, and shadows flowing seamlessly into one another.

-What looked so innocent from afar turned out to be a grueling climb.
-Every step felt like one forward and two back, the soft ground sliding beneath our feet and tiring our calves.
-Uphill distances that normally wouldn’t be worth mentioning suddenly became a challenge.
+What had looked gentle from the campsite quickly revealed itself as a grind.
+Each step slid backward, the sand giving way under our weight, draining our calves faster than any rocky trail ever had.
+Distances that would normally pass unnoticed suddenly demanded focus and patience.
 After we made it up the first significant dune, we let ourselves fall into the sand and enjoyed breakfast with a view of the mountains and dunefield.
-While the peacefulness of sitting in the sand — combined with the mild annoyance of trying to keep tiny sand grains out of our food — is an “activity” I could have kept doing for much longer, I also really wanted to get further up and explore new angles of the dunes.
-The nonexistent trail led us onward along a narrow ridge — some sections flat, followed by grueling uphills once again.
+While the peacefulness of sitting in the sand — combined with the mild annoyance of trying to keep tiny sand grains out of our food — is an “activity” I could have kept doing for much longer, I also really wanted to get further up and explore new angles.
+The nonexistent trail led us onward along a narrow ridge: some sections flat, followed by grueling uphills once again.

 Every now and then, a fellow hiker would comment on how much more strenuous uphill sand hiking is.
 And after a mix of climbing, walking flats along the ridge, and more climbing, we finally reached the destination of our hike: a viewpoint high enough above the dunefield to feel fully immersed, with beautiful patterns of dunes below us and the snow-capped mountains and greenery stretching across the horizon.
-We took in the surreal view for a while — puffy clouds scattered across the blue sky above and warm beige hues beneath our feet.
+We took in the surreal view for a while, admiring puffy clouds scattered across the blue sky above and warm beige hues beneath our feet.
 Dunes, mountains, trees, and endless skies as far as the eye could see.

 Hiking High Dune: Trail Details